19 Different Types of Mastiff Dog Breeds

 The Sarabi Mastiff is a large, powerful dog initially bred in Africa.

-These dogs are known for their strength and size, and they make excellent guard dogs.
+These dogs are known for their strength and size, making excellent guard dogs.

 Sarabi Mastiffs are loyal and protective of their families, and they are also good with children.